Study in New Zealand

-Admission Process To Study in New Zealand
+Admission Process to Study in New Zealand

 The preparation for studying at an overseas university in New Zealand usually begins a year in advance.
 Academic sessions in New Zealand begin in February and March.
 However, some universities begin academic sessions at different times.
 In order to avoid missing the deadline dates for admission, it is best to get the exact information from the department concerned before starting the application process.
-Gateway International, an overseas education consultant, can give you all the information regarding the admission process in New Zealand.
+Gateway International, an study abroad overseas education consultant, can give you all the information regarding the admission process in New Zealand.

 Candidates can begin preparing for the standardized tests once they are aware of the application deadlines, including IELTS (English proficiency tests), Internet-based TOEFL (iBT), Paper-based TOEFL, Cambridge English: Advanced (CAE) or Proficiency (CPE), and Pearson Test of English (PTE) Academic.